-Spearheading Berkeley’s strategic plan for neuroscience since 2013, Ehud Isacoff—the Evan Rauch Chair in Neuroscience—is the Director of Berkeley Neuroscience and leads the Berkeley Brain Initiative, a university-wide effort to accelerate and transform neuroscience discovery.
+Spearheading Berkeley’s strategic plan for neuroscience since 2013, Ehud Isacoff — the Evan Rauch Chair in Neuroscience — is the Director of Berkeley Neuroscience, leads the Berkeley Brain Initiative, a university-wide effort to accelerate and transform neuroscience discovery, and serves as co-Director of Weill Neurohub, co-directing this interdisciplinary and inter-campus collaboration to speed transformative innovations in neuroscience from basic research and technology development, through to clinical care.
 Isacoff also heads the Berkeley Molecular Imaging Center and the Berkeley-Zeiss Brain Microscopy Innovation Center.

 Isacoff’s extensive experience leading large interdisciplinary projects includes the National Institutes of Health Nanomedicine Development Center for the Optical Control of Biological Function, a ten-year effort involving investigators at six institutions, the Office of Naval Research Molecular Design Institute at the Lawrence Berkeley National Laboratory and a new interdisciplinary effort supported by DARPA to devise a million neuron optical modem .
 He has served as Head of the Neurobiology Division of the Department of Molecular and Cell Biology and serves currently on the UC Berkeley Chancellor’s Advisory Committee on Biology.